Waleed-SE/WEB-ENGINEERING-LAB/Lab8/README.md

    ```
    npm start
    ```
-2. The server will run on default port (typically port 3000)
+2. The server will run on port 4000
 3. Open `lab8.html`, `login.html`, or `register.html` in a web browser
    - You may need to serve these HTML files using a simple HTTP server or open them directly